Qatar Airways Reviews

 There are just three classes on board - Qatar Airways Premium Economy has been rumoured for many years, but has never been implemented, as it is unpopular in the Gulf States.
 First Class is being abandoned, except on the new A380 services.
 Qatar Airways routes & destinations.

-Service on board is good, but somewhat brisk in the economy cabin.
+Qatar Airways Reviews are normaly positive, and service on board is good, but somewhat brisk in the economy cabin.
 In Business Class the service attempts to bring in some elements of First, such as pyjamas, and hence Qatar Airways Business Class reviews treat this as a mixed blessing.
 Sure, the staff are well trained (all napkins for example are folded in half and laid for you, all drinks are brought from the galley and handed to you with an 'enjoy') but it can seem overly fussy.
 On short overnight flights when the dinner service goes on for three hours, sometimes you long for the work-a-day service on airlines that don't try quite as hard.

 Many passengers ask "Is Qatar Airways a dry airline?"
 No, it's not, however during the month of Ramadan alcohol is banned at the main transit point of Doha's new Hamad Airport (including in the new lounges).
 It is also less visually available on board, although it is still there if you know to ask for it.
 Qatar Airways inflight drinks.